RPiks/pico-hf-oscillator/README.md

 The DCO does *NOT* use any floating point operations - all time-critical instructions run in 1 CPU cycle.

+# Dual-core
+The DCO uses extensively the secodary core of the pico.
+The first one is for your iseas how to modulate the DCO to obtain desired signal.

 # Radio transmitters
 Owing to the meager frequency step, it is possible to use 3, 5, or 7th harmonics of generated frequency.
+The practical resolution will be quite the same.
 Such solution completely cover all HF and low band up to 65.8 MHz.

 # For what?
 This is an experimental project of amateur radio class and it is devised by me on the free will base in order to experiment with QRP narrowband digital modes.
+I am licensed radio amateur who is extremely keen on experiments in the area of the digital modes on HF.
+My QRZ page is https://www.qrz.com/db/R2BDY

 # Feedback
 I gracefully appreciate any thoughts or comments on that matter.
+I strongly appreciate if you use this project as a part of your one.
+I have plans of building a transceiver on the base of this library.

 # Quick-start
 1. Install Raspberry Pi Pico SDK.
 Configure environment variables.
 Test whether